For Person Served with Divorce Papers (Respondent)

 Do I want to seek counselling support?

-If you are unable to find someone to talk to, or require a neutral third party to facilitate conversations with your spouse, you may approach one of the Strengthening Families Programme@FSC for counselling.
+If you are unable to find someone to talk to, or require a neutral third party to facilitate conversations with your spouse, you may approach one of the Strengthening Families Programme@Family Service Centres (FAM@FSCs) for counselling.
 Through talking to a professional counsellor, you and your spouse may be able to communicate more effectively with each other and make a more informed decision on what to do next.
 Should you prefer to speak to a counsellor online, you may click here to speak to a counsellor through live chat or email.

 [1] Previously known as "Defendant", based on amendments to Family Justice Rules.